Supply Chain Attack

 What Is Supply Chain Attack?

 A supply chain attack is a type of cyberattack that targets the supply chain of an organization.
-It is a malicious attack that seeks to disrupt the flow of goods and services from the supplier to the customer.
-The attacker may target the supply chain of a company in order to gain access to sensitive data, disrupt operations, or cause financial losses.
-Supply chain attacks can be carried out through a variety of methods, including malware, phishing, and social engineering.
-In some cases, the attacker may even use physical means to gain access to the supply chain.
+It is a malicious attack that seeks to compromise the flow of goods and services from the supplier to the customer by targeting less-secure elements in the supply chain.
+Attackers exploit trust relationships between vendors, software providers, and their customers.

 Description